 - Blake Snell and Jacob deGrom are favored for their respective Cy Young awards, and though deGrom is the biggest favorite of any award at -500, he still may hold some value.

-The season is over, the award finalists have been named and Bovada has reposted their odds for each of the major MLB awards for 2018.
+The season is over, the award finalists have been named and odds have been reposted for each of the major MLB awards for 2018.